rkuo2000/Robotics/_posts/2022-01-14-Robot-Operating-System.md

 ---
 layout: post
-title: Robot Operating System (ROS)
+title: 機器人作業系統
 author: [Richard Kuo]
 category: [Lecture]
 tags: [jekyll, ai]
 ---

-The ROS is a set of software libraries and tools that help you build robot applications.
+The Robot Operating System(ROS) is a set of software libraries and tools that help you build robot applications.

 ---
 ## ROS Introduction